About Altnautica

 Why this company exists

-India has produced over 200 registered drone manufacturers since the Drone Rules 2021 liberalized the market.
-The vast majority share a common architecture: buy an off-the-shelf flight controller, source imported components, wire everything together, flash autopilot firmware, and call it “Made in India.”
+The drone industry has produced hundreds of manufacturers worldwide.
+The vast majority share a common architecture: buy an off-the-shelf flight controller, source components, wire everything together, flash autopilot firmware, and call it a product.

 This is assembly, not engineering.
 These drones can spray crops and take photos.
 They cannot do obstacle avoidance, precision landing, computer vision, or any task that requires intelligence.
 When a government tender or enterprise customer requires intelligence — and increasingly they do — these startups cannot compete.
 DJI wins.
 Or the tender goes unfulfilled.